loyfael/Azae/README.md

 ## Bug reported
 - Sometimes the number of players on the minecraft server doesn't work properly.
 I'll do a fix of this problem when I have time.

+## FAQ
+- Why doesn't the project have a configuration system?
+*I don't plan to add a configuration system more advanced than the current one, because in fact I created this bot just for me, and I'm too lazy to create a configuration more advanced than config.ts and .env.
+This project is reserved for people who know how to tinker with code, it's not for people who have no computer knowledge.
+Don't modify my code unless you know exactly what you're doing.*

 ## Contact
 For any questions or support, feel free to reach out:
 - Email: aelphil@proton.me